noah-hrbth/noah-hrbth/README.md

 Hi 👋 My name is Noah
 ==============================

-Front End Developer
+Sofware Developer
 -------------------

-I'm a Front End Dev training to become a Full Stack Dev one day 🔥
+I'm a Software Dev training to become better at Full Stack 🔥

 * 🌍  I'm based in Düsseldorf
 * ✉️  You can contact me at [noahhrbth@icloud.com](mailto:noahhrbth@icloud.com)